 Kotor hill and the old village on the top with its view of the Vinodolski channel and the island of Krk with its architecture bears witness to the history of Crikvenica and Vinodol.
 And this is why Kotor is calling! to support the spreading and cultivating the green zone of the town of Crikvenica.

-Jelenje is the place where the bura wind develops and where the Rječina emerges.
-How to live in the largest and most significant protected water area in Primorje-Gorski Kotar County?
+Jelenje is where the Bora wind is born and the Rječina River emerges.
+What is life like in the largest and most significant water-protection area in Primorje-Gorski Kotar County?

 Revitalisation implies reanimation, revival, and each revitalisation begins with focussing on the problem.
 In the case of Cres, it concerns the folk architecture and contemporary life which is still framed by it.

 In 1936, a group of young people gathered in a tiny village in northern Gorski Kotar with thirty-odd houses and, together with the illustrious Anton Burić, founded the Croatian reading room in Gornji Kuti.
 It was a book club and a learned society that paved the way of knowledge for future generations.

 When there’s a buzz it means it’s good.
 Lively.
 Happy.
 Loud.
 Particularly in summer.
 Summer without a buzz is not summer.
 The Novi Vinodolski Summer Buzz is an atmosphere with music, art and walks through Novi Vinodolski, filled with unusual activities.

 Wind Celebration is a festival of flying kites made of recycled objects and a constant reminder of the coexistence of man with nature, the energy of the wind, its power and the possibilities of its use.